apache/cloudstack-documentation/source/adminguide/ui.rst

 End User's UI Overview
 ~~~~~~~~~~~~~~~~~~~~~~

-The CloudStack UI helps users of cloud infrastructure to view and use
+The CloudStack UI helps Users of cloud infrastructure to view and use
 their cloud resources, including Instances, Templates and ISOs,
 data volumes and Snapshots, Guest Networks, and IP addresses.
 If the
-user is a member or administrator of one or more CloudStack projects,
+User is a member or administrator of one or more CloudStack projects,
 the UI can provide a project-oriented view.